bonroth512/Azure_cloud_environment_plus_Elk-Stack/README.md

 | Load Balancer|Gateway|104.42.255.28|Linux           |
 ### Access Policies

-(Need to include SSH key and generation in this section)

 The machines on the internal network are not exposed to the public Internet.
+Using key pairs, for SSH, generated on the Ansible control node helps control users and hosts.
+-Configuring the authentication of users with SSH keys can prevent unwanted traffic to the network.

+Through the Ansible control node generate the key using in the working directory of ~/.ssh:
+-ssh-keygen
+-cat id_rsa.pub

+Following the keys creation, reset the SSH public key for each VM that will be accessed through port 22.

 Only the declared Workstation can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 -The public IP address of the Workstation has been whitelisted to allow access through 5601 to utilize Kibana.